osb-group/osb-learn/storyboarding/scripting/objects_and_layers.rst

 Introduction to Objects
 =======================
 Remember that a storyboard, in its simplest form, is a background animation that plays as the backdrop for a beatmap.
 You may have noticed storyboards with lyrics rushing in like it's karaoke, :term:`particle` fuego creating fireworks of fun, or even :term:`spectrum` bars that pulsate to the music like it's a media player visualization.
-All of these images, whether it's the lyric of a song or it's a small little sparkly dot, are graphical objects. **In storyboarding, we put graphic objects, often known as :term:`sprites`, onto the background of the beatmap, then we tell these sprites what to do.** This chapter will show you the first half of that process, which is creating these graphic objects into existence.
+All of these images, whether it's the lyric of a song or it's a small little sparkly dot, are graphical objects. **In storyboarding, we put graphic objects, often known as sprites, onto the background of the beatmap, then we tell these sprites what to do.** This chapter will show you the first half of that process, which is creating these graphic objects into existence.

 Objection!
 ----------